Lon Simmons: Honors

 Simmons received the 2004 Ford C. Frick Award, given annually by the Baseball Hall of Fame to a broadcaster.
 He was elected to the Bay Area Radio Hall of Fame in 2006 as a member of the first class to be inducted.
 Also in 2006, he was inducted into the Glendale Community College Athletic Hall of Fame, along with his teammate, friend and broadcast partner, Bill Thompson.
 Simmons' trademark call for home runs, "Tell it goodbye!," is quoted by John Fogerty in his song, Centerfield.

 In May 2006, Simmons rejoined the San Francisco Giants as a fill-in broadcaster.
 He was hired back to be in the booth during four in-season trips to San Francisco from his home in Maui for the 2006 baseball season.

 The Giants radio booth at Oracle Park is named after him and Hodges.
 Both are honored at the ball park with displays depicting a microphone and their names, alongside those of the Giants National Baseball Hall of Fame player inductees.
-After Simmon's death in April 2015 the San Francisco Giants wore a "LON" patch for the 2015 Season on their jerseys to honor their longtime broadcaster.
+After Simmons' death in April 2015 the San Francisco Giants wore a "LON" patch for the 2015 Season on their jerseys to honor their longtime broadcaster.